General phase diagram features of superradiant phase transitions: Abstract

 \section{Abstract}

 Various light-matter interactions lead to diverse phase diagram structures in superradiant phase transition (SPT) studies.
-Such systems consist of multiqubit and multimode with anisotropic couplings, one-photon and two-photon interactions, Stark shifts, inter-cavity hoppings, qubit-qubit interactions and so on.
+Such systems consist of multiqubit and multimode with anisotropic couplings, one- and two-photon interactions, Stark shifts, inter-cavity hoppings, qubit-qubit interactions and so on.
 We find a general phase diagram feature that the origin is in normal phase (NP) and SPT happens only once along the radial direction of a chosen coupling parameter vector with the mean-field method at finite temperature.
-We can calculate the the phase boundary and SPT properties by a concise method.
+We can calculate the phase boundary and SPT properties by a concise method.
 We illustrate it with specific models and find SPT can be achieved in strong coupling regime by means of multimode collective behavior.
+We also find the disorder will shift the phase boundary.
+These general features facilitate SPT studies and their diverse applications.